Data-Think-2021/HortiSem-NER-deploy/README.md

 - the build step will copy the whole `/app/` directory inside the container
 - update pip to the latest version
 - install the specified requirements from the `.txt`
-- set entrypoint to run: `python flask_test.py` <= change the last line to use your app.py again `docker run -p 5000:5000 NER-Service`
+- set entrypoint to run: `python app.py`
+`docker run -p 5000:5000 NER-Service`